Napoleon 2 in 1 Wok & Beer Can Chicken Roaster

-I started out just sticking a half full beer can up the chicken (drinking the other half of course) and then precariuosly balancing the chicken on my BBQ and hoping it didn’t fall over.
+I started out just sticking a half-full beer can up the chicken (drinking the other half of course) and then precariously balancing the chicken on my BBQ and hoping it didn’t fall over.
 Some would say this is part of the fun, but the introduction of beer can chicken accessories to the market has eradicated this issue.

-On opening the Napoleon 2in1 Beer Can Chicken Roaster there were a number of different parts but no instructions were included in the box.
+On opening the Napoleon 2 in 1 Beer Can Chicken Roaster there were a number of different parts but no instructions were included in the box.
 It was not difficult to put together but some instructions would have helped.
-You basically have the wok, the cup/liquid holder to pour your liquid in (yes the actually beer can is not needed) and a cone which sits in the cup/ liquid holder to make it easy to get the chicken on and off.
+You basically have the wok, the cup/liquid holder to pour your liquid in (yes the actual beer can is not needed) and a cone which sits in the cup/liquid holder to make it easy to get the chicken on and off.

 I like the overall design of the product.
-If you are applying a rub you can do this once the chicken is in situ and the remnants of the rub fall into the wok portion which makes this quite a good way to easily apply the rub and not make alot of mess.
-Removing the need for the actual can, and the conical shaped tool really do make it easy to add and remove your chicken.
+If you are applying a rub you can do this once the chicken is in situ and the remnants of the rub fall into the wok portion which makes this quite a good way to easily apply the rub and not make tonnes of mess.
+Removing the need for the actual can, the conically shaped tool really does make it easy to add and remove your chicken.
 The product is also very stable and is very easy to carry to and from the BBQ and it is sturdy with no chance of the chicken falling over.